williamyeny/williamyeny.github.io/_posts/2025-06-11-dragon-fruit.md

 ![yellow dragon fruit](/assets/yellow-dragon-fruit.jpg){:.w75}

 The flesh consistently has this pure sweetness, like the nectar from the honeysuckles I used to pick during elementary school recess.
 And the seeds!
 Bulbous, encased in a thin layer of jelly, and an absolute delight to crunch with the molars.
-Even after I'm done
+I'm not finished eating the fruit until I'm scraping the inner edge of the skin like a prisoner digging an escape tunnel.

 When I try to convert people to yellow dragon fruit, I like to throw in a couple dragon fruit facts to frame myself as an authority figure.